 Those prone to squeamishness should probably avoid this Japanese museum, set up by passionate parasitologist Dr Satoru Kamegai in 1953.
-There are over 60,000 specimens, along with 50,000 books on parasitology.
+There are more than 60,000 specimens, along with 50,000 books on parasitology.

-One particularly gruesome exhibit is the eight-metre-long tapeworm, handily displayed next to a length of white ribbon designed to emphasise the creature’s horrifying length.
+One particularly gruesome exhibit is the 8m-long tapeworm, handily displayed next to a length of white ribbon designed to emphasise the creature’s horrifying length.

 Today’s dogs have it easy.
 Exhibits at this fascinating museum at Leeds Castle include a fifteenth-century collar worn by Spanish hunting dogs to protect their necks from bears.
 Much more elegant are the ornate gilt designs from the baroque period, and the silver collars dating back to the nineteenth century.

 The museum was founded in 1977, when antique collector Gertrude Hunt presented her beloved collection of 60 dog collars to the castle.
-Since then, the museum has continued to expand, and there are now over 130 exhibits, dating from the sixteenth century.
+Since then, the museum has continued to expand, and there are now more than 130 exhibits, dating from the sixteenth century.

 The Big Mac Museum in Pennsylvania was founded by Jim Delligatti, the franchisee who opened Western Pennsylvania’s first McDonald’s restaurant.
 He also created the Big Mac, an item which first went on sale in his restaurant in 1967, with a price tag of just 45 cents.

 Visitors can learn all about the brand’s history and browse the collection of McDonald’s memorabilia, which includes the world’s largest (albeit plastic) Big Mac.

 Whether it’s a warm pretzel or deliciously dark rye bread, Germans love their dough-based produce.
 This museum was founded by two entrepreneurs who worked in the bakery trade before opening their first permanent exhibition in 1960.